 An Oklahoma listing broker must make sure the home seller's disclosure statement and any amendments to it are available to any potential homebuyer before the seller accepts the buyer's offer to purchase, as well as disclose to the purchaser any known defects in the property that were not mentioned in the disclosure statement.
 (See 60 Okla.
 Stat. § 836(A-B).)

 In Washington State, the broker must disclose "material" physical defects of a property, but only those that the broker actually knows about and that would not be apparent or readily ascertainable to the buyer.
+No proactive investigation is required.
 (See Revised Code of Washington,§§ 18.86.010, 18.86.030.)

 Remember that not every state requires seller disclosures, however.
 Your broker or state real estate commission should be able to tell you more about specific disclosure obligations where your home is.